 - Our aim is for staff and pupils to safely use ICT and the Internet to enhance teaching and learning in an appropriate and safe manner. - Access to the Internet is necessary to fulfil the requirements of the National Curriculum.
 At Foundation Stage, the majority of access to the Internet will be by adult demonstration or close supervision of a specific website.
-At Key Stage One, pupils will have supervised access to specific pre-selected and approved sites.
+At Key Stage One, pupils will have supervised access to specific approved sites.
 At Key Stage Two, independent Internet access forms part of the Curriculum, following education in responsible and appropriate use. - Staff will have open, but monitored, Internet access for research purposes, lesson planning, continued professional development and professional communication. - All staff and any other adults involved in supervising children accessing the Internet will be provided with this Policy and will have its importance explained to them.
-All staff will sign acceptable use policies regarding use of ICT in school and any assigned hardware.
-E-safety will form part of staff training. - All parents (and pupils from Key Stage One onwards) will be provided with 'Rules for Responsible Internet Use' and will be required to sign to say they agree with these rules before their child has Internet access.
+All staff receive acceptable use policies regarding use of ICT in school and any assigned hardware as part of the induction pack for each year along with the Code of Conduct.
+E-safety will form part of staff training through briefings and Unity meetings. - All parents (and pupils from Key Stage One onwards) will be provided with 'Rules for Responsible Internet Use' and will be required to sign to say they agree with these rules before their child has Internet access.
 Inappropriate use will be considered a disciplinary issue.